kaicataldo/alpenglow-monokai-vscode/README.md

-# alpenglow-monokai-atom-syntax theme
+# alpenglow-monokai-vscode theme

-A port of the [Alpenglow Monokai](https://github.com/AlpenglowTheme/alpenglow-theme) syntax theme for Atom
+A port of the [Alpenglow Monokai](https://github.com/AlpenglowTheme/alpenglow-theme) syntax theme for Visual Studio Code.

 ## Screenshots